 If you still can't find the answer, feel free to contact us.
 We'd be more than happy to help!

 - What is Giving.sg?

-- Do I need to create an account to make a donation?
+- Do I need to create an account to take action (donate, volunteer or fundraise)?

 - Are my transactions on Giving.sg safe and secure?

 - What is “TDR” and does it apply to me?

 - What does “I want to claim TDR (if available)” mean?